North Dakota State University: Football

+They left the Missouri Valley Football Conference in the FCS to join the Mountain West Conference in the NCAA Division I Football Bowl Subdivision in 2026.

 Basketball

 The women's basketball team won five NCAA National Championships during the 1990s – 1991, 1993 through 1996.
 In January 2006, the NCAA recognized NDSU's four consecutive Division II Women's Basketball Championships (1993–1996) as one of the "25 Most Defining Moments in NCAA History."

 On March 10, 2009, North Dakota State gained an automatic invitation to the NCAA basketball tournament in its first year of eligibility for Division I postseason play, by defeating Oakland 66–64 in the Summit League Tournament Championship game.
 The #14 seeded Bison lost to #3 Kansas in the 1st Round in a game played in Minneapolis, MN.

 NDSU also made the 2015 NCAA basketball tournament, with the #15 seeded Bison falling 86–76 to #2 seeded Gonzaga in the Round of 64.
 (Gonzaga went on to the Elite Eight, before losing to Duke, the eventual Tournament Champion.)
 The Bison last played in the NCAA Tournament in 2019, winning a First Four game against North Carolina Central by a 78–74 score.
 This advanced the Bison to the opening round bracket where they took on #1 seed Duke, eventually falling 85–62.
-The 2020 men's team went 25-8 during the season, won the Summit League tournament title, defeating in-state rival North Dakota in the championship game but were not able to compete in the NCAA Tournament, which was cancelled due to the COVID-19 pandemic.
+The 2020 men's team went 25-8 during the season, won the Summit League tournament title, defeating in-state rival North Dakota in the championship game but were not able to compete in the NCAA Tournament, which was canceled due to the COVID-19 pandemic.